thunderer/Shortcode/README.md

 [text color="red"]This is a text.[/text]
 ```

+The library is divided into several parts, each of them containing logic responsible for different stages and ways of processing data:

+- **parsers** extract shortcodes from text and transform them to objects,
+- **handlers** transform shortcodes into desired replacements,
+- **processors** use parsers and handlers to extract shortcodes, compute replacements, and apply them in text,
+- **events** alter the way processors work to provide better control over the whole process,
+- **serializers** convert shortcodes from and to different formats like Text, XML, JSON, and YAML.

+Each part is described in the dedicated section in this document.

 ## Installation

-There are no required dependencies and all PHP versions from 5.3 up to latest 7.0 are supported.
+There are no required dependencies and all PHP versions from 5.3 up to latest 7.0 [are tested](https://travis-ci.org/thunderer/Shortcode) and supported.
 This library is available on Composer/Packagist as `thunderer/shortcode`, to install it execute:

 ```
 composer require thunderer/shortcode ^0.5